 The voting Committee members will serve will serve four-year terms.

 The voting Committee members shall receive a stipend of $250 per quarterly meeting.

 The voting Committee members cannot be current local elected officials in Napa County or a full time staff member of any city, town or county government, a local transit operator, or state transportation agency.

 ITOC voting members shall have no legal action pending against the Authority and are prohibited from participating in any commercial activity directly or indirectly involving the Authority or NVTA, such as being a consultant or vendor to the Authority or NVTA during their ITOC tenure.

 ITOC voting members shall not have direct and/or indirect commercial interest or employment with any public or private entity which receives transportation retail transactions and use tax revenues authorized by this Ordinance.

-We are currently seeking one public at-large member to serve on the committee.
+We are currently seeking one public at-large member and one CPA to serve on the committee.